 You'll love the old fashioned rhubarb pie recipes that Mom used when the rhubarb was ripe and in season.
-These dessert pies with the sweet and tangy flavor of rhubarb are easy to make and taste absolutely delicious.
+These homemade dessert pies with the sweet and tangy flavor of rhubarb are easy to make and taste absolutely delicious.

 I absolutely love a slice served warm with a scoop or two of vanilla ice cream on top, but it's excellent when eaten cold from the fridge too.